Pink Friday Tour: Concert synopsis

-The concert is divided into five acts, they all incorporate Minaj's hip-hop, pop, rap, and R&B styles of music.
-An interlude kicks-off the show with Minaj's voice explaining that her alter ego "Roman", warrior of "Pinkslam", must travel for 40 days, and 40 nights, to planet Earth to defeat an evil force known as "Nemesis".
+The concert is divided into five acts, which all incorporate Minaj's hip-hop, pop, rap, and R&B music.

+An intro was played at the beginning the show with Minaj's voice explaining that her alter ego "Roman", warrior of "Pinkslam", must travel for 40 days, and 40 nights, to planet Earth to defeat an evil force known as "Nemesis".

 Minaj begins the concert in a black cloak, singing the fiery-bar spitting song "Roman's Revenge" or the fast-paced "Roman Holiday" while standing on top of the stage with a church themed backdrop.
-The dancers are also dressed in black cloaks.
-After the first chorus, Minaj takes off the cloak and reveals a new outfit which consists of pink and black polka dot high rise panties, and a yellow and black polka dot jacket, or a graffiti themed jacket, paired with leggings underneath.
-The dancers also appear in different attire after their cloaks are removed.
-She then burst out into her hip-hop segment starting off with "Did it on 'Em" followed by her verses in "I Am Your Leader" continued with "Beez in the Trap" and then on to a snippet of "Stupid Hoe" before rolling into her verse in Big Sean's "Dance (A$$)".
+After the first chorus, Minaj takes off the cloak and reveals a new outfit which consisted of pink and black polka dot high rise panties, and a yellow and black polka dot jacket, or a graffiti themed jacket, paired with leggings underneath.
+She then begins her hip-hop segment with "Did it on 'Em" followed by her verses in "I Am Your Leader" continued with "Beez in the Trap" and then on to a snippet of "Stupid Hoe" before rolling into her verse in Big Sean's "Dance (A$$)".

-After a brief pause Minaj continues the show with a new segment starting with "Right by My Side" that flows into "Champion" and concludes the segment with "Moment 4 Life" while wearing the same attire as last segment.
+After a brief pause, Minaj continues the show with a new segment starting with "Right by My Side" that flows into "Champion" and concludes the segment with "Moment 4 Life" while wearing the same attire as last segment.
 The medley's backdrop consisted of a sky themed backdrop.
-After finishing the medley Minaj heads backstage to change outfits while the DJ plays an interlude leading up to the next segment.
+After finishing, the DJ plays an interlude leading up to the next segment.

-After the interlude ends Minaj returns to the stage wearing a white vest, white leggings, and a white tutu accompanied with white high heels.
+After the interlude ends, Minaj returns to the stage wearing a white vest, white leggings, and a white tutu accompanied with white high heels.
 Minaj's dancers have also changed into gold attire.
 Minaj then takes a splatter-painted gun and sprays the crowd with white fog.
 After Minaj sets the gun down she returns to her group of female dancers before jumping into "Starships" which starts the pop segment of the concert.
 To go along with "Starships" the backdrop was inside of a "Starship".
 After "Starships", she then sings "Pound the Alarm".
 Next, Minaj walks around the stage slapping her dancer's butts before heading into "Whip It".
 Minaj then dives into her verses in David Guetta's dance anthem "Where Them Girls At".
 Then Minaj performs "Turn Me On".
 Minaj then walks off stage for a second time for another outfit change.